- When can you start giving dairy products to your baby?

 Go for whole milk yogurt instead of a low-fat one, so that your baby gets the required amount of fat.

-Offer plain yogurt that is naturally sweetened instead of artificially sweetened ones.
+Offer plain yogurt that is naturally sweetened with fruit pulp or juice instead of artificial sweetners.

-If your baby is lactose intolerant or has a milk allergy, eczema, or asthma, then you need to wait for a longer time to feed yogurt to your baby, or check with a pediatrician.
+If your baby is lactose intolerant or has a milk allergy, eczema, or asthma, then you need to -r check with a pediatrician.

 Once you confirm that your baby is not allergic to yogurt, you may try these combinations to make it interesting for your baby: